 - Otherwise, unplug the gateway/router from the power outlet, wait about 10 seconds, then plug it back in.

-- The restart will take about 10 minutes.
+- The restart will take up to 10 minutes.

-- Check that you have the latest version of the Xfinity app or Xfinity Home app.
+- Make sure that you have the latest version of the Xfinity app or Xfinity Home app.

 - You can download the latest update for free from the App Store or Google Play.